kellymegan/ASDA_2025_Group_2_Portfolio_/reports/week_03_group_2_report.md

 ---

 ## 6\.
 AI Disclaimer
-Partially AI-generated code was for creation of the new column base shade.
+Partially AI-generated code was for creation of the new column base shade and to normalize the base dimensions so that order doesn't matter.